Is La Croix Bad for You? A Dietitian Answers

 La Croix is one of the most popular seltzer water brands in the US.
 It's sold in colorful aluminum cans, comes in a wide range of flavors, and is available at almost all of the biggest retailers.

 But what actually gives La Croix its distinctive flavor?
 Does it contain any unhealthy additives?
+What's the best flavor based on our tests?
 And is La Croix healthier than other seltzer brands like Topo Chico?

 In this article we'll answer all of these questions and more, as we analyze the ingredients in La Croix to give our take on whether or not it's bad for you.

-We'll compare the healthiness of La Croix to other popular seltzer water brands like Topo Chico and Polar, and give our pick for the healthiest hydration products.
+We'll also share our experience purchasing and testing La Croix, and compare the healthiness of La Croix to other popular seltzer water brands like Topo Chico to pick our winners (and loseres).

 Ingredient Analysis